eth-educators/eth-docker-docs/website/docs/Usage/StartClient.md

 sudo docker-compose run --name eth-docker_validator_1 validator
 ```

-Where the `--name` parameter should match the name the container would receive when using `up`, so that it is likely to inadvertently start a second copy.
+Where the `--name` parameter should match the name the container would receive when using `up`, so that it is unlikely to inadvertently start a second copy.

 After providing the wallet password, use the key sequence Ctrl-p Ctrl-q to detach
 from the running container.